-- · No Contact Order - $\cdot$ Denial of Access to campus grounds and/or buildings
+- No Contact Order - Denial of Access to campus grounds and/or buildings

-The TIXO will promptly inform the Respondent of any Supportive Measures that will directly impact the Respondent.
+The TIXO will promptly inform the other party of any Supportive Measures that will directly impact that party.

 The Title IX Coordinator or designee retains discretion to provide and/or modify any Supportive Measures based on all available information.
-Supportive Measures will remain in effect as necessary.
+Supportive Measures will remain ineffect as necessary.